thanujkumar/docker-hub/readme.md

-for memcached we don't need to expose ports if link is created between tomcat and memcached (if memcached is going to be accessed by tomcat) as --link creates a secure tunnel between containers that doesn't need to expose any ports externally on the container
+for memcached we don't need to expose ports if link is created between tomcat and memcached (if memcached is going to be accessed by tomcat) as --link creates a secure tunnel between containers that doesn't need to expose any ports externally on the container.

+Manual linking of containers and configuring services becomes impractical when number of containers grows, so the approach is to use __docker-compose__, define docker-compose.yml.

+docker-compose had issue on CentOS7 - (__pip install requests urllib3
+pyOpenSSL --force --upgrade__) , after above execution it worked, example of using pip (pip install --upgrade pip)